Athulyachandran/Classification_on_Surgery_Dataset/README.md

 Acoording tothe analysis the no.of patient in class 1 is less than as compared with claas 2

-so we can conclude that in this classification problem of after thoracic surgery in the more patient is survived after surgery
+So we can conclude that in this classification problem of after thoracic surgery in the more patient is survived after surgery

-more than 70 percentage patients are in no risk sector after surgery and below 30 percentage patients are in high risk catecory
+More than 70 percentage patients are in no risk sector after surgery and below 30 percentage patients are in high risk catecory